Now I Lay Me Down

 And keep me, Lord, for I am Yours.”

-Here is Davey’s current bedtime prayer (without all his personal “God blesses”):
+Here is Davey’s complete bedtime prayer (without all his personal “God blesses”):

 “Now I lay me down to sleep,